openmc-dev/openmc/docs/source/usersguide/plots.rst

 of producing 3D visualizations of OpenMC geometries.
 It was developed to overcome the primary shortcoming of voxel plots, that an enormous number of voxels must be employed to capture detailed geometric features.
-Projection plots do volume rendering on material or cell volumes, with colors specified in the same manner as slice plots.
+Projection plots perform volume rendering on material or cell volumes, with colors specified in the same manner as slice plots.
 This is done using the native ray tracing capabilities within OpenMC, so any geometry in which particles successfully run without overlaps